owlbarn/tutorial/book/case-image-inception/README.md

 Note that in both the `branch3x3` and `branch3x3dbl` branches, both `3x1` and `1x3` convolutions are used, not as replacement of `3x3`, but as separate branches.
 This module is for promoting high dimensional representations.

-TODO: explain "promoting high dimensional representations".

-Together, these three modules makes up the core part of the InceptionV3 architecture.
+Together, these three modules make up the core part of the InceptionV3 architecture.
 By applying different techniques and designs, these modules take less memory and less prone to over-fitting problem.
 Thus they can be stacked together to make the whole network go deeper.